peterhinch/micropython-micro-gui/README.md

  * `fontcolor=None` Color of legends.
 Default `WHITE`.
  * `legendcb=None` Callback for populating scale legends (see below).
  * `tickcb=None` Callback for setting tick colors (see below).
- * `callback=dolittle` Callback function which will run when the user moves the scale or the value is changed programmatically.
+ * `callback=dolittle` Callback function which runs when the user moves the scale or the value is changed programmatically.
+If the control is `active` it also runs on instantiation.
 Default is a null function.
  * `args=[]` A list/tuple of arguments for above callback.
 The callback's arguments are the `ScaleLog` instance, followed by any user supplied args.
- * `value=1.0` Initial value.
  * `delta=0.01` This determines the smallest amount of change which can be achieved with a brief button press.
 See Control Algorithm below.
  * `active=False` Determines whether the widget accepts user input.